cgrates/cgrates/docs/datadb.rst

     Defines the path to the folder where the memory-stored **DataDB** will be dumped.
 This path is also used for recovery during engine startup.
 Ensure the folder exists before launching the engine.

 internalDBBackupPath
     Path where backup copies of the dump folder will be stored.
-Backups are triggered via the `APIerSv1.BackupDataDBDump <https://pkg.go.dev/github.com/cgrates/cgrates@master/engine#InternalDB.BackupDataDB>`_ API call.
+Backups are triggered via the `APIerSv1.BackupDataDB <https://pkg.go.dev/github.com/cgrates/cgrates@master/engine#InternalDB.BackupDataDB>`_ API call.
 This API can also specify a custom path for backups, otherwise the default `internalDBBackupPath` is used.
 Backups serve as a fallback in case of dump file corruption or loss.
 The created folders are timestamped in UNIX time for easy identification of the latest backup.
-To recover using a backup, simply transfer the folders from a backup in internalDBBackupPath to internalDBDumpPath and start the engine.
+To recover using a backup, you can do so manualy by simply transfering the folders from a backup in internalDBBackupPath to internalDBDumpPath and start the engine.
 If backups are zipped, they need to be unzipped manually when restoring.
+    Or automatically using `APIerSv1.RestoreDataDB <https://pkg.go.dev/github.com/cgrates/cgrates@master/engine#InternalDB.RestoreDataDB>`_ API call

 internalDBStartTimeout
     Specifies the maximum amount of time the engine will wait to recover the in-memory **DataDB** state from the dump files during startup.
 If this duration is exceeded, the engine will timeout and an error will be returned.